-Spoiler alert: My son is not getting a puppy for Christmas.
-Not this Christmas, not next Christmas nor the one after that.
+Spoiler alert: My son is not getting any pets for Christmas.
+Not this Christmas, not next Christmas, nor the one after that.
 He’ll likely never get a furry creature.
-I understand this stance may make me seem like a mean mommy and I’ve made peace with that!
+I understand this stance may make me seem like a mean mommy, and I’ve made peace with that!

-OK, OK, I’m being morose.
+OK, OK, I’m morose.
 But I have too many real-world examples from well-meaning mamas in my tribe.
-Take my niece for example, who begged my sister over a year for a bunny.
-The photos of her with her cute bunny decked out with a bow on it’s head under the Christmas tree were enough to put all the warm and fuzzies in your heart for a lifetime.
-Fast-forward two years later and I don’t have a phone conversation with my sister that doesn’t involve listening to her clean, feed or water the bunny in the background.
+Take my niece, for instance, who begged my sister for over a year for a bunny.
+The photos of her with her cute bunny decked out with a bow on its head under the Christmas tree were enough to put all the warm and fuzzies in your heart for a lifetime.
+Fast-forward two years later, and I don’t have a phone conversation with my sister that doesn’t involve listening to her clean, feed, or water the bunny in the background.
 Or my best friend who cannot stop vacuuming the dog hair off her couch, bed, floor, whatever.
-Kicks in my OCD just listening to it.
+It kicks in my OCD just listening to it.

-Now if you know me you’re saying, “Angela you’re a hypocrite-you have an animal at home.”
-Yes, yes I do.
-I have an animal that was a birthday present to me 7 years ago, pre-kid.
-A Senegal parrot who requires so much attention, feather-vacuuming and cage cleaning for, get this, 32-50 years.
-That’s how long they live.
-Incredible right.
+Now, if you know me, you’re saying, “Angela, you’re a hypocrite-you have an animal at home.”
+Yes, yes, I do.
+I have an animal that was a birthday present to me seven years ago, pre-kid.
+A Senegal parrot who requires so much attention, feather-vacuuming, and cage cleaning for, get this, 32-50 years.
+That’s how long they live—incredible, right.
 I’m a servant to this animal for pretty much the remainder of my adult life.
-But I take that responsibility because 7 years ago I made a promise to my then boyfriend that I would clean, feed, and love this animal if he got it for me for my birthday.
-You read that right, I acted exactly like my niece.
-To my dismay, being adult means you have to honor your promises.
+But I take that responsibility because seven years ago, I promised my then-boyfriend that I would clean, feed, and love this animal if he got it for me for my birthday.
+You read that right.
+I acted exactly like my niece.
+To my dismay, being an adult means you have to honor your promises.
 To this day, my husband hasn’t cleaned the birdcage once.
-Kids however, find an adorable way to weasel out of their commitments.
+Kids, however, find an adorable way to weasel out of their commitments.